mizrael/davidguida.net/src/_posts/2020-08-09-blazor-gamedev-part-8-keyboard-control-animations.md

   - Blazor
   - Gamedev
 ---
 Hi everyone!
 Welcome back to part 8 of our **Blazor 2d Gamedev** series.
-Today we&#8217;re going to refactor our last example, detecting keyboard input to control character animations.
+Today we're going to refactor our last example, detecting keyboard input to control character animations.

 <a href="https://www.davidguida.net/blazor-gamedev-part-7-animations/" target="_blank" rel="noreferrer noopener">Last time</a> we saw how to load spritesheets and introduced the **<a href="https://github.com/mizrael/BlazorCanvas/blob/develop/BlazorCanvas.Example6/Core/Components/AnimatedSpriteRenderComponent.cs" target="_blank" rel="noreferrer noopener">AnimatedSpriteRenderComponent </a>**component.
-Let&#8217;s now see how we can use the keyboard to switch between animations.
+Let's now see how we can use the keyboard to switch between animations.
 The results will look more or less like this:

 <div class="wp-block-image">
   <figure class="aligncenter size-large"><img loading="lazy" width="212" height="164" src="/assets/uploads/2020/08/blazor-canvas-example7-keyboard-animation-control.gif?resize=212%2C164&#038;ssl=1" alt="" class="wp-image-7617" data-recalc-dims="1" /></figure>